sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ## End user computing

-The ability of the TRE operator to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data.
+The ability of the {ref}`TRE operator <admin_roles>` to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data.

 ### End user computing interfaces